williamkray/maubot-gifme/README.md

 return it when those tags are called. written because frankly, giphy has gone downhill and a private collection is more reliable when it comes to a community's expectations of what the reaction should be.

+add a giphy api key or a tenor api (v2 only!) api key to the config for fallback to these external gif libraries.

 ## installation

 install like any other maubot plugin: either create a `.zip` file of this repository and upload it, or use `mbc build`